EricssonResearch/dnt/doc/getting_started/scenario2/README.md

 1. After the matching of VLAN ID 99 we will read the DetNet CW sequence number: `readseq dcw`.
 That is required for the PEF
 2. Now we can do the elimination with the PEF, which is performed by the `pef` action.
 Notice that `pef` is defined in the `[objects]` section, but until their names are not ambiguous we can use an object name in the action pipeline and the action type implicitly guessed by the R2DTWO.
+3. The PEF drop the replica packets and the one passing packet's processing continues on the `nni_pipe` action pipeline.
-3. Now we decapsulate the headers until the Layer2 payload, as received by the UNI, since the `talker` will expect the same encapsulation that it used when sent the packet.
+4. Now we decapsulate the headers until the Layer2 payload, as received by the UNI, since the `talker` will expect the same encapsulation that it used when sent the packet.
 So right now we will delete the MPLS, DetNet CW and VLAN headers: `del dcw, del mpls, del cvlan`.
-4. Then in the last action of the pipeline, we send the decapsulated packet on the UNI for the `talker`: `send uni`.
+5. Then in the last action of the pipeline, we send the decapsulated packet on the UNI for the `talker`: `send uni`.

 As mentioned before, the `nxp2.ini` is very similar however, the UNI is connected to the `listener` in that case.